Tanzania Up Close: Wildlife Safari and the Great Migration

 Day 3

-After breakfast, receive a welcome orientation before departing Arusha National Park.
-We make our first stop at the ranger post, where we'll receive an introduction to the park and its history.
-Learn about a section of the park known as "Little Serengeti," as well as nearby Mt.
-Meru, Africa's fourth highest mountain.
+After breakfast, attend a welcome orientation and then depart for Arusha National Park.
+Your first stop is at the ranger post, where you'll receive an introduction to the park and its history.
+Learn about a section of the park known as "Little Serengeti," an area of open grassland where a variety of species come to graze.
+Also learn about nearby Mt.
+Meru; this dormant volcano is the second-highest mountain in Tanzania.
 Depart from the ranger post for a walk in the foothills of Mt.
 Meru accompanied by an armed ranger.
 Pass through Buffalo Swamp and arrive at a lookout point with views of the park and impressive Mt.
 Kilimanjaro in the distance.
 Continue to a waterfall and then open grasslands dotted with giraffes, warthogs, antelopes, flamingos, and a variety of other bird species.
-Set out into a wooded area in search of colobus monkeys before returning to the ranger post.
+Set out into a wooded area in search of black-and-white colobus monkeys before returning to the ranger post.
 A boxed lunch will be provided in the park.
 Return to the lodge in the late afternoon.
-Enjoy a lecture on the History of Tanzania before dinner this evening.
+Enjoy a lecture on the history of Tanzania before dinner this evening.

 Breakfast-Lunch-Dinner included